Prepare data for analysis

 The Analyze Runway Obstacles geoprocessing tool compares the elevation values of the obstacles with the height of the approach surface as it slopes down to a runway.
 This tool outputs a new feature class that describes how each input obstacle interacts with the OIS approach surface.

-1. On the Geoprocessing pane, click the Back button and in the search bar, type Analyze Runway Obstacles.
+- In the Geoprocessing pane, click the Back button.
+Search for and open the Analyze Runway Obstacles tool.

-3. In the Analyze Runway Obstacles tool pane, enter the following:
+- In the Analyze Runway Obstacles tool pane, enter the following parameters:

-• In the Output Obstacle Feature Class box, type DOF_Hazards.
+- For Output Obstacle Feature Class, type DOF_Hazards.

-5. In the Contents pane, right-click the DOF_Hazards layer and click Attribute Table to see the attributes.
+- In the Contents pane, right-click the DOF_Hazards layer and choose Attribute Table to see the attributes.

-This diagram shows an obstacle penetrating an OIS and the corresponding field values.
+The following diagram shows an obstacle penetrating an OIS and the corresponding field values:

 1